am-saksham/PhishGuard/README.md

 # 🛡️ PhishGuard

-**AI-powered phishing detection app** built with Flutter, designed to detect and block malicious URLs in real-time.
+**AI-powered phishing detection app** built with Flutter to scan and secure links clicked across the device—automatically and in real time.**

 ---